prathameshpawar17/Osteoporosis_Detection/README.md

 note:copy the url only once otherwise it quit.

-Connecting database to the web interface step1)go to desktop->osteoporosis_detection->flask->database->click in the path and type cmd and hit enter step 2) command prompt will be open on the screen then write sqlite3 Medical.db step 3)now type .databases step 4) type .tables then you can see created table nammes step 5)if you have to fetch details filled by the user simply type command as :select * from user_details;
+Connecting the database to the web interface step1)go to desktop->osteoporosis_detection->flask->database->click in the path and type cmd and hit enter step 2) A command prompt will be open on the screen then write sqlite3 Medical.db step 3)now type .databases step 4) type .tables then you can see created table names step 5)if you have to fetch details filled by the user simply type the command as :select * from user_details;
 select * from user_feedback;
 and you can
 delete from user_details;